alissaadams/CollectiveActionProblemSimulation/README.md

 U_b = A - C(n_B)
 $$

-    * A is the utility gained for building arms
+    * A is the utility gained for building arms, a fixed value
     * C(n_b) is the cost function shown below: